clementreiffers/travelling-salesman-problem-using-ortools/README.md

-# travelling_salesman_problem_lp
+# travelling-salesman-problem-using-ortools

-Travelling salesman problem solver using linear programming with Google Or-Tools.
+Travelling salesman problem solver using linear programming and rooting with Google Or-Tools.

 ## Description